-Another consideration is how many worms you need, and then how much space this amount of worms need.
+Another consideration is how many worms you need and then how much space this amount of worms needs.
 As red worms are surface dwellers, it’s the surface area of your bin you need to pay attention to.

 For the average worm composter, you should aim for 1 square foot of space per 1 lb of worms.
 Beginners will want to allow slightly fewer worms per square foot.

-If you’re at all familiar with composting, then you’ll know it’s essential to keep your bin well ventilated.
-Your worms need oxygen to survive, and proper airflow also helps stop you worm farm from smelling.
+If you’re familiar with composting, you’ll know it’s essential to keep your bin well ventilated.
+Your worms need oxygen to survive, and proper airflow also helps stop your worm farm from smelling.

 Most worms bins have taken measures to enable adequate airflow.
 But they tend to be quite conservative on any aeration holes because the more holes in the bin, the more likely it is that worms will escape.

-I like to drill a few extra holes into my worm bins to increase ventilation, but I keep mine in a shed so don’t need to worry as much about worms escaping as much.
+I like to drill a few extra holes into my worm bins to increase ventilation, but I keep mine in a shed, so I don’t need to worry as much about worms escaping as much.

 Fruit and vegetable waste is naturally soggy and can create moisture in the bin.
 A good worm bin should have a way for this liquid to drain out.
 If you don’t drain excess fluid, you risk drowning the worms.

 Lots of people refer to this liquid as worm tea, but this is incorrect.
 The liquid is actually leachate.
 You can use it as liquid fertilizer, but it’s not as nutritionally valuable as real worm tea.

 If you want to learn how to make real worm tea take a look at my ultimate compost tea recipe.